shreyashp77/QwenfyUI-Mobile/README.md

 The app tries to convert HEIC images in the browser.
 If this fails, it uploads the original file.
 Ensure `pillow-heif` is installed on your ComfyUI python environment for server-side support.

 **"Image not found" / Missing History**
+**"Image not found" / Missing History**
 If you manually delete images from your ComfyUI `output` folder, the app history might get out of sync.
-Go to **Settings -> Server Data -> Clear Shared History** to fix this.
+Go to **Settings -> Clear History** to clean up both the server history and the output folder.

 **Copy button not working?**
 The app includes a fallback for non-secure contexts (HTTP/LAN).
 If it still fails, ensure your browser has permissions to access the clipboard.